Rei-SwitchBot/faq/en-us/Keypad.md

 ![Image](https://support.switch-bot.com/hc/article_attachments/25987220313367)

-6. If the issue persists, please submit feedback via SwitchBot App.
-We will forward your feedback to our R&D team for further assistance.
-When contacting us, we would appreciate your cooperation if you could provide us with the information below.
+6. If the issue persists, we would appreciate your cooperation if you could provide us with the information below.

 A video of adding the smart finder card to your Keypad